evmcnb/quartz/content/Full/Hypothyroidism.md

 Treatment of hypothyroidism typically involves lifelong hormone replacement therapy with synthetic thyroid hormones, such as **[[Pearls/Levothyroxine|Levothyroxine]]**.
 The goal is to restore thyroid hormone levels to normal and alleviate symptoms.

+- Most patients started on a dose of 50-100mcg OD
+- Severe hypothyroidism or patients over 50 years the initial starting dose should be 25mcg OD with dose slowly titrated.

+***Following a change in thyroxine dose thyroid function tests should be checked after 8-12 weeks***

 >[!tldr] Sub-clinical hypothyroidism
 >Where TSH level is elevated but less than 10 mU/L on **two** separate occasions **three months** apart and **symptoms of hypothyroidism** are present
 >-  6-month trial of [[Pearls/Levothyroxine|Levothyroxine]] and rechecking TFTs after.
 >- This is because patients with subclinical hypothyroidism have an increased risk of cardiovascular disease and progression to overt hypothyroidism, and treatment generally resolves symptoms.

+##### Pregnancy

+For women in established hypothyroidism who become pregnant:
+- Dose increased by 25-50mcg (due to demands of pregnancy)
+- TSH monitored carefully, aiming for a low-normal value

 ## Complications/Red Flags